mapanet/NSE/docs/01_Import_AMAI.md

 | VIVIENDAS | TOTAL |
 | TAMAÑO DE LOCALIDAD | (discarded, not used in any calculation) |

-## 1.5 Construcción de la clave geográfica CVEGEO
+## 1.5 Construction of the Geographic Key (CVEGEO)

-INEGI define CVEGEO como la concatenación de:
+INEGI defines CVEGEO as the concatenation of:

-- CVE_ENT (2 dígitos)
+- CVE_ENT (2 digits)
-- CVE_MUN (3 dígitos)
+- CVE_MUN (3 digits)
-- CVE_LOC (4 dígitos)
+- CVE_LOC (4 digits)
-- CVE_AGEB (4 dígitos)
+- CVE_AGEB (4 digits)

-Ejemplo:
+Example:

 01 + 001 + 0001 + 0163 = 0100100010163

-Fórmula en Excel:
+Excel formula:

 =CVE_ENT & CVE_MUN & CVE_LOC & CVE_AGEB

 ---

-## 1.6 Columnas que se descartan y se corrigen
+## 1.6 Columns to Discard and Data Corrections

-Las siguientes columnas no participan en el pipeline NSE y se descartan:
+The following columns do not participate in the NSE pipeline and are discarded:

 - CVE_ENT, NOM_ENT
 - CVE_MUN, NOM_MUN
 - CVE_LOC, NOM_LOC
 - TAMAÑO_DE_LOCALIDAD

-Motivos: no participan en joins, no intervienen en cálculos, no aportan valor analítico y agregan ruido.
+Reason: they do not participate in joins, do not intervene in calculations, do not add analytical value, and introduce noise.

-### Corrección de valores “N/D”
+### Correction of “N/D” values

-1. Columnas numéricas
+1. Numeric columns
-   AB, C+, C, C–, D+, D, E → AMAI marca “N/D” cuando no hay información suficiente.
+   AB, C+, C, C–, D+, D, E → AMAI uses “N/D” when there is insufficient information.

-2. Columna categórica
+2. Categorical column
-   NIVEL_PREDOMINANTE → “N/D” cuando no existe un nivel dominante claro.
+   NIVEL_PREDOMINANTE → “N/D” when no dominant socioeconomic level exists.

-Para que el pipeline funcione, se usa:
+To ensure the pipeline works correctly, we use:

-NULL = dato no disponible
+NULL = data not available

-### Regla de normalización
+### Normalization rule

-Reemplazar "N/D" por celda vacía ("") para que al importar a SQL se convierta en NULL.
+Replace "N/D" with an empty cell ("") so that when importing into SQL it becomes NULL.

-Esto evita errores en:
+This prevents errors in:

 - SUM()
-- Cálculos de porcentajes
+- Percentage calculations
-- Validaciones
+- Validations
-- Consistencia del pipeline
+- Pipeline consistency

 ---

-## 1.7 Exportar desde Excel a CSV (para su importación a SQL)
+## 1.7 Export from Excel to CSV (for SQL import)

-El archivo CSV debe quedar como sigue:
+The CSV file should look like this (TAB‑delimited):

 | CVEGEO        | AB  | CPLUS | C   | CMINUS | DPLUS | D   | E   | NSE_LABEL | TOTAL |
 |---------------|-----|--------|-----|---------|--------|-----|-----|-----------|--------|